Cesar12-24/code-word/README.md

 # code-word
-An end to end encryption application for android.
+An end to end encryption chat application for android.